 - In-display fingerprint reader

 - Camera bar

 The sixth-generation Pixels take a decidedly different approach to design when compared to previous generations.
 Looking back at 2020’s Pixel 5, for example, you had a smallish device that was made from a unibody aluminum chassis with a thin plastic coating.
 It was unique, but came across as a bit pedestrian.
 Google has put that look firmly behind it.
 The Pixel 6 Pro is a full-on, top-tier premium device as evidenced by its design, materials, and quality of manufacture.

 See also: The best Pixel 6 Pro cases you can buy

 Gone is the unibody chassis in favor of the glass sandwich approach.
 A polished metal alloy frame is positioned between curved glass front and back.
 The frame is thinner along the side rails and thicker where it forms the top and bottom edges.
 It’s shiny and smooth.
-Google says all the glass is Gorilla Glass Victus — Corning’s current top grade.
-What I can tell you is the glass is highly polished and extra slippery, making the phone hard to hold onto.
+Google says all the glass is Gorilla Glass Victus.
+The glass is highly polished and extra slippery, making the phone hard to hold onto.
 If you’re prone to dropping phones, grab a case.

 The Pixel 6 Pro is a big, big smartphone.
 It’s larger than an Apple iPhone 13 Pro Max and Samsung Galaxy S21 Ultra, and it’s fairly weighty, too.
 If the compact Pixel 5 appealed to you, I’m afraid the Pixel 6 Pro pushes things into new dimensions.
 Oddly, the smaller Pixel 6 isn’t that much smaller than the Pixel 6 Pro at all.
-Google went big this year and we’re all going to have to deal with it.
+Google went big with the Pixel 6 series and we’re all going to have to deal with it.

 Google went big with the Pixel 6 Pro.